 sails and is very similar to ships which are depicted in a mosaic at Ostia, the harbour of Rome; that to the right shows a galley propelled by oars.

-Aediles were Roman magistrates in charge, among other duties, of ensuring the correctness of transactions at marketplaces; archaeologists have often found sets of standard measurements placed by aediles to fulfil this objective; the set of measurements shown above was probably used to check the length of fish (you may wish to see a similar set at Dion in Greece).
+Aediles were Roman magistrates in charge, among other duties, of ensuring the correctness of transactions at marketplaces; archaeologists have often found sets of standard measurements placed by aediles to fulfil this objective; the set of measurements shown above was probably used to check the size of fish (you may wish to see standard capacity measures which were found in Pompeii).

 Theatre: (above) box for magistrates, decorated with laurel wreaths and cornucopias; according to the inscription, it was built by Governor